 History of the Chamber

-The Chamber of Pensions, Ghana LBG was incorporated in the year 2015.
+The Chamber of Corporate Trustees of Ghana was incorporated in the year 2015.
 The Chamber appointed its first Executive Secretary, Mrs. Clara Kasser-Tee in September 2018 when it commenced full operations.

 The Promoters of the Chamber saw the need to have a professional business association for all licensed Corporate Trustees to lead formal engagement on issues of common interests.
 They were also convinced that achieving mutual co-operation between the institutions constitutes a necessary complement to the deepening of the Pensions Industry.